-Now, back to Richard Field -- who has previously appeared on this blog due to an early reader's fascination with his anchor device and, more germane to this post, his use of printed commonplace markers in Shakespeare's narrative poems.
-As many (trust me, many) have done before, Koppelman and Wechsler use Richard Field as the solution to several related questions we have about Shakespeare's life: What did he do during the so-called "lost years," from the early- to mid-1580s when his children were born (thus requiring his presence, at least for a time, in Stratford) to the early-1590s, when he was first recognized as part of the London theatre scene?
+Now, back to Richard Field -- who has previously appeared on this website due to an early reader's fascination with his anchor device and, more germane to this post, due to his use of printed commonplace markers in Shakespeare's narrative poems.
+As so many have done before, Koppelman and Wechsler use Richard Field as the solution to several related questions we have about Shakespeare's life: What did he do during the so-called "lost years," from the early- to mid-1580s when his children were born (thus requiring his presence, at least for a time, in Stratford) to the early-1590s, when he was first recognized as part of the London theatre scene?
 How did he gain access to the books that we know he used as source materials for his plays?
 How did he feel about the appearance of his works in print?
 And how did he learn French?

 “The overall picture we get of the two men can be reduced to this: With their backgrounds, their interests, and their collaboration, Shakespeare must have worked intimately with Field.
 To some degree, at least, Shakespeare found himself mingling, whether through socializing, employment, studying the references to be found, or any combination of these matters, in the relatively insular world of Field’s associates: the licensed and regulated printers of London, the people who surrounded themselves with the books that we know, from Shakespeare’s own work, provided great influence upon him.”
 (Shakespeare's Beehive, p.
 19)The interest here is not in Shakespeare's status as an author, but rather his relationships with specific London stationers.
 If -- if -- Shakespeare "worked intimately with Field" on the production of the poems, then perhaps he also worked for Field -- or for another stationer -- in a similar capacity on one of the books that "provided great influence upon him."
 As they go on to note, somewhat breathlessly: